Updated December 28, 2025

 Unfortunately, the early dry cleaning history is tainted by its hazardous chemical usage.
 Let’s take a look at the early dry cleaning process.

 Gasoline, kerosene, and other flammable petroleum-based solvents were the main go to.
 Were they effective stain removers?
 Yes.
 Were they highly volatile and dangerous?
 Yes, as well.
-Clothing care continued to evolve.
+Professional garment care continued to evolve.
 This led to less flammable solvents such as carbon tetrachloride and trichloroethylene.

 In the 1930s, dry cleaning became more widespread.
 Perchloroethylene (perc) was a driving force for its growing popularity.
 Although effective, early processing brought both environmental and health concerns.
-Perc is still popular today, but there have been advancements to reduce exposure.
+Perc (and other petroleum solvents) is still popular today, but there have been advancements to reduce exposure.
 In addition, there are many strict environmental guidelines in place to protect your community (and dry clean workers).

 The dry cleaning industry rallied to find innovative solutions.
-Modern-day dry cleaning establishments have embraced greener solvents, such as liquid silicone, which offer exceptional cleaning power while being non-toxic and biodegradable.
+Modern-day dry cleaning establishments have embraced green cleaning agents, such as liquid silicone, which offer exceptional cleaning power while being non-toxic and biodegradable.
 These eco-friendly solvents ensure that the fabrics’ integrity remains intact while providing an impeccable level of cleanliness.

 Thomas Jennings’ Patent